A Quantum Linear Systems Pathway for Solving Differential Equations: Matrix Inversion by QSVT

+Note that the circuit shown in \cref{fig:2_QSVT} is for square matrices.
+For non-square matrices, the projectors $\raisebox{0.3ex}{\scalebox{0.7}{$\prod$}}$ and $\raisebox{0.3ex}{\scalebox{0.7}{$\widetilde{\prod}$}}$ can be adjusted to select the appropriate left and right singular vectors.
 Block-encoded matrices $U_A$ are of size $2^n \times 2^n$, where $n$ is the number of qubits.
 If the matrix to be inverted does not occupy the full space, the desired submatrix $B_1$ can be isolated from $ $ either by choosing suitable projectors within QSVT or by setting $B_2=0$ and $B_3=0$.